Fujifilm X-A5 vs Nikon D3500

 It is notable that the X-A5 has a microphone port, which is missing on the D3500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the D3500 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Nikon D3500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.